open-policy-agent/gatekeeper/README.md

 - Audit violations per constraint: set `--constraintViolationsLimit=123` (defaults to `20`)
 - Disable: set `--auditInterval=0`

 By default, the audit will request each resource from the Kubernetes API during each cycle of the audit.
-To instead rely on the OPA cache, use the flag `---audit-from-cache=true`.
+To instead rely on the OPA cache, use the flag `--audit-from-cache=true`.
 Note that this requires replication of Kubernetes resources into OPA before they can be evaluated against the enforced policies.
 Refer to the [Replicating data](#replicating-data) section for more information.

 ### Log denies / dryrun